 In collaboration with Dr. Roger Tsien (Nobel Prize, Chemistry 2008), she is working on the development of Live Molecular Navigation (LMN) for Fluorescent Guided Surgery (FGS) also known as “color-coded surgery”.
 Their collaborative work has been highlighted in by several high profile media sources including Nature Research Highlights, Nature Science BusinessXchange, Nature Cancer Reviews, The Economist, and Technology Review (MIT).
 Dr. Nguyen holds R01 funding from the National Institute of Health (NIBIB) and the Burroughs-Wellcome Fund.
 She was invited to give a TED talk in 2011 on the subject of “color-coded surgery.”
 To date, the website has been viewed over 1 million times.

-Watch Dr. Nguyen during a recent interview with National Institute of Biomedical Imaging and Bioengineering (NIBIB) staff:
+Watch Dr. Nguyen during an interview with National Institute of Biomedical Imaging and Bioengineering (NIBIB) staff:

 In 2014, Dr. Nguyen was chosen by President Barack Obama to receive the Presidential Early Career Award for Scientists and Engineers (PECASE, award date April 15 2014), the highest honor bestowed by the U.S. government to outstanding scientists and engineers beginning their independent careers.